Big Bang nucleosynthesis in a weakly non-ideal plasma: Results

-It is also shown in \fig{fig2} that the transition temperature, $T^{}_\text{tr} = \Ex{4}{8}\unit{K}$, is located near the inflection point of the neutron abundance curve, at which the destruction rate of neutron slows down.
+It is also shown in \fig{fig4} that the transition temperature, $T^{}_\text{tr} = 4\times10^8\unit{K}$, is located near the inflection point of the neutron abundance curve, at which the destruction rate of neutron slows down.
 This means that neutron capture, which continues to convert a simple electron-proton plasma, that is the initial state of BBN, to a more complex plasma having multi-charged nuclides, occurs rapidly before the transition.
-Moreover $T^{}_\text{tr}$ is surprisingly consistent with the temperature at which electron chemical potential starts to increase~\cite{Pitrou:2018cgg}.
-Therefore, our findings support the idea of our BBN scenario with a transition from ideal to weakly non-ideal plasma self-consistently.
+Moreover $T^{}_\text{tr}$ is surprisingly consistent with the temperature at which electron chemical potential starts to increase~\cite{Pitrou:2018cgg}, although the solution space for $T^{}_\text{tr}$ in \fig{fig3} appears to be outside of or on the border of the temperature region of plasma non-ideality, which is centred at $T \approx 10^9\unit{K}$ in \fig{fig1}.
+In our proposed solution, the non-ideal plasma region during the BBN epoch corresponds to an increasing point of the chemical potential rather than to the region obtained by the traditional plasma parameter.
+Our findings support the idea of our BBN scenario with a transition from ideal to weakly non-ideal plasma self-consistently.

-\fig{fig3} plots the abundance of each element predicted by SBBN and our model as a function of baryon-to-photon ratio.
-Note that in our model, the baryon-to-photon ratio decreases at the transition due to the distorted photon distribution and we additionally assume that the Planck distribution is restored sometime between the end of BBN and the recombination epoch in order to be consistent with the present CMB observation.
-From \fig{fig3}, we find that the predicted primordial abundances can constrain the possible value of baryon-to-photon ratio when they are compared with the observations.
-For example, the strongest constraint on the baryon-to-photon ratio comes from the primordial deuterium abundance such that the solution to the deuterium abundance can not be found when $\eta > \Ex{6.050}{-10}$.
+Figure\,\ref{fig5} plots the abundance of each element predicted by SBBN and our model as a function of baryon-to-photon ratio.
+In our model, the baryon-to-photon ratio decreases at the transition due to the distorted photon distribution and we additionally assume that the Planck distribution is restored sometime between the end of BBN and the recombination epoch in order to be consistent with the present CMB observation.
+From \fig{fig5}, we find that the predicted primordial abundances can constrain the possible value of baryon-to-photon ratio when they are compared to the observations.
+For example, the strongest constraint on the baryon-to-photon ratio comes from the primordial deuterium abundance, such that the solution to the deuterium abundance cannot be found when $\eta > 6.050\times10^{-10}$.
 Together with the CMB constraint, we are able to narrow down the possible range of the baryon-to-photon ratio to $6.031 < \eta\times 10^{10} < 6.070$.